ricardbarnes/Arrayderizer/README.md

 #### How does it work?
 Fundamentally, it's just a pHTML class extension that handles the array information and passes it throught a simple recursive function that builds up all the document structure.
 ### Keywords
-The framework keywords explain themselves, but, here goes the reference:
+The library keywords explain themselves, but, here goes the reference:

 * ```element```